mnbroatch/bondage.js/README.md

 This project is a runner for [Yarn](https://yarnspinner.dev/) dialogues, attempting compliance with the 2.0 language specification.

-A live demo of a component that uses this is [on the author's web site](https://matthewbroatch.com/)

 # Known Deviations from Yarn 2.0 spec